JFchien/Book-Recommendation-System/README.md

 ratings and users who rated less than 10 books.
 The nal dataset is with 10,491 users, 2,125 books and totally 1,149,780 ratings.
 For content-based ltering purposes, we also extract the titles from the dataset of book information.

 Collaborative ltering<br>
 Collaborative ltering uses similar preferences towards items, specically books, with specic features to provide recommendations.
 In other words, the system provides recommendations to the users solely based on user-book interactions, specically ratings, instead of the content of the books.
-Given the user-book rating matrix Rmn, with m rows of individuals and n columns of dierent books, ratings can be used for recommendation in two ways: recommend high-rating books of similar users(rows are similar: user similarity) or recommend books similar to the preferred ones(columns are similar: book similarity).
+Given the user-book rating matrix Rmn, with m rows of individuals and n columns of different books, ratings can be used for recommendation in two ways: recommend high-rating books of similar users(rows are similar: user similarity) or recommend books similar to the preferred ones(columns are similar: book similarity).
 Surprise [4] package in python was used to build the collaborative ltering system.